Eight Keys to a Great Marriage

 1. Pray together daily.
 My score (0-10): ____

-Praying together is the most important thing you can do for your marriage.
-Invite your spouse to pray, but don’t try to force him or her to join you.
+A Bible study on marriage needs to begin with saying that praying together is the most important key to a successful, joyful marriage.
+Invite your spouse to pray together every day, but don’t try to force him or her to join you.

 Unless the LORD builds the house, its builders labor in vain.
 Unless the LORD watches over the city, the watchmen stand guard in vain.
 (Psalm 127:1)